-In Nepal, April is the late spring season and the weather varies depending on the elevation and area.
-Lowlands are warm and green, high mountains are cool and sometimes have snow and rain-shadow areas are very dry.
-Days are longer, which has both the benefit that there is more daylight for trekking and sightseeing and the disadvantage that nights are very cool.
-Spring blooms provide color to hills and valleys and landscapes are especially beautiful.
+In Nepal, April marks the late spring season, and the weather varies by elevation and region.
+Lowlands are warm and green, high mountains are cool and sometimes have snow, and rain-shadow areas are very dry.
+Days are longer, which has the benefit of more daylight for trekking and sightseeing, but the disadvantage of very cool nights.
+Spring blooms color hills and valleys, making landscapes especially beautiful.

 Regional Weather Overview for Nepal in April